 County residents that depend on domestic wells for their water supply may be particularly vulnerable to impacts of drought.
-Private domestic wells are often more shallow than larger public supply wells.
+A domestic well is a well that serves 1-4 connections, which may be on multiple parcels.
+While conditions vary throughout the county, private domestic wells are often more shallow than larger public supply wells.
 These lower capacity wells may be extracting water from shallow aquifers that do not have a reliable long-term supply of high-quality water, or they may be vulnerable to impacts of public supply wells that are extracting water from the same aquifer at much higher rates.
-Domestic wells are also more vulnerable to nitrate contamination than public supply wells because they are shallower and are often closer to septic systems or other sources of nitrate.
+Domestic wells are also more vulnerable to nitrate contamination than public supply wells because they are shallower and are often closer to septic systems, agriculture, or other sources of nitrate.
 While domestic well users may have the benefit of not paying service fees to a water provider, they may be subject to very expensive costs if their well is producing poorly or is producing water of unsuitable quality.
 In short, residents that depend on privately owned domestic wells are particularly vulnerable to impacts of drought because they lack the resources and economies of scale that public water systems have for addressing impacts to water supply (Self-help Enterprises, Leadership Council for Justice and Accountability, Community Water Center, 2019).